allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 In my opinion, the Kotlin’s type system with all these *scalish* `!`, `?`, and `!!` is too complex.
 Why Kotlin infers from Java `T` to `T!` and not to `T?`?
-Seems like Java interoperability spoils the Kotlin’s killer feature &mdash;
+It seems like Java interoperability spoils the Kotlin’s killer feature &mdash;
 the type inferring.
-Looks like you should delcare types explicitly (as `T?`) for all Kotlin variables populated by Java methods.
+It looks like you should declare types explicitly (as `T?`) for all Kotlin variables populated by Java methods.

 ## Class literals